-You have selected a network mailbox:
+You have selected the network mailbox:

-If a number is already stored for this network mailbox, guick dial is activated immediately.
+If a number is already stored for the network mailbox, quick dial is activated immediately.

-Press and hold red end key (idle status).
+- - - Press and hold red end key (idle status).

 If no number is saved for the network mailbox, you are asked to enter the number of the network mailbox.